 How do I book a virtual care visit?

-If you call or email to book an appointment at Sinai Health, we may suggest booking it as a virtual care visit.
-Your care team may call you to discuss changing your upcoming appointment to a virtual care visit.
-When a virtual care visit is appropriate, someone from your care team will speak with you about the options available to you for virtual care.
-For example, your virtual care visit could be through a telephone call, or a video call using systems such as OTN or a secure version of Zoom.
+At the time of booking or changing an upcoming appointment, your care team may suggest booking it as a virtual care visit.
+When a virtual care visit is appropriate, someone from your care team will speak with you about the options most appropriate to your situation.
+For example, your virtual care visit could be a telephone call, or a video call using systems such as OTN or a secure version of Zoom videoconferencing.
 The service used will depend on your care needs and the technology you and the clinic are able to access.

 Your care provider will also ask for your verbal consent to participate in virtual care and may request an e-mail address so they can send you details about your virtual appointment.